 Who Can Donate Blood?

 Anyone who is 17 years old , weighs at least 110 pounds, is in general good health, and meets the eligibility requirements may give blood.
 All donors must provide a photo ID or two other forms of identification, including date of birth.

 Note: By law, individuals 17-years or older are not required to have parental consent to give blood (click here and read section 709 for more information on the law).

 - Whole blood donors can donate every 56 days.

 - Platelet donors (plateletpheresis) can donate approximately every two weeks (14 days).
 Donors are eligible to give platelets if they have a height, weight and platelet count ratio that is conducive to giving.

 - Double Red Cell (ALYX) donors can donate every four months (112 days).
 Women need to be at least 5’5″ and 150 pounds and men need to be at least 5’1″ and 130 pounds to make a double red cell donation.

 Donors are required to show a photo ID or two other forms of ID.
 They must be at least 17 years-old, weigh at least 110 pounds, and be in general good health:

 - No active cold or flu-like symptoms on donation day, including a fever, sore throat, or diarrhea.
 Those on antibiotics for infection must wait 24 hours after they are finished to give blood.

 - Donors who received a tattoo, ear, nose, or skin piercing must wait 3 months to donate unless it was applied in a state-regulated facility.
 If applied in a state-regulated facility, donors are eligible to donate in 14 days provided the tattoo or piercing site is healed.
 In the mid-Atlantic area, Delaware regulates these establishments; Maryland and Pennsylvania do not.

-- Anyone who has had gonorrhea or syphilis (VD) in the last 12 months will be deferred until 3 months after treatment is completed.
+- Anyone who has had gonorrhea or syphilis (VD) will be deferred until 3 months after treatment is completed.

 - Those at risk for AIDS:

 - Anyone infected with the AIDS virus (HIV) - indefinite deferral